ACEI Global Blog

 What is a Special-Order Number?

 The Special Order (S.O.)
 Number is a unique identifier issued by the Commission on Higher Education (CHED) in the Philippines.
 It serves as official proof that a student’s post-secondary degree or diploma program was recognized and authorized by the Philippine government.
-Essentially, it acts as a seal of legitimacy, ensuring that your educational program meets national standards and was offered by a duly recognized institution.
+Essentially, it acts as a seal of legitimacy, ensuring that the educational program meets national standards and was offered by a duly recognized institution.

-Why Was the S.O.
+Why was the S.O.
 Number Introduced?

 CHED implemented the S.O. system to uphold quality assurance in higher education.
 By assigning an S.O.
 Number to each graduate, the government can confirm that the completed program was not only authorized but also met curriculum standards.
 It also helps prevent diploma mills and unregulated programs from operating under the radar.